Can We Settle Part of a Gratuity Now Due to Health Issues and Await Account Details Later?

 Mahesh Khandelwal

-I am working in a tea company and engaged in maintaining retirement benefits of the establishment.
-Please note that a garden staff (in-charge of mid day meal) after serving more than 20 years has resigned due to ill health.
-He is eligible for gratuity for Rs.4,76,476/- but not submitted accounts of Rs.1,50,000/-.
-Now due to his serious health issues, he is requesting to settle his gratuity keeping Rs.1,50,000/- set aside for which he will submit the details once he is fit.
+Dear All, I am working in a tea company and engaged in maintaining the retirement benefits of the establishment.
+Please note that a garden staff member (in charge of the midday meal), after serving more than 20 years, has resigned due to ill health.
+He is eligible for a gratuity of Rs.
+4,76,476 but has not submitted accounts for Rs.
+1,50,000.
+Now, due to his serious health issues, he is requesting to settle his gratuity, keeping Rs.
+1,50,000 set aside, for which he will submit the details once he is fit.

-Kindly advice, whether part payment on account payment of Gratuity is permissible or not?
+Kindly advise whether partial payment on account of Gratuity is permissible or not.

 Your valuable replies are solicited.